Polybutylene succinate: History

 The synthesis of succinic acid based polyesters was first performed in 1863.
 In that time the Portuguese professor Agostinho Vicente Lourenço described in his "Recherche sur les composés polyatomiques" (Research on polyatomic compounds), the reaction between succinic acid and ethylene glycol to form what he named "succino-ethylenic acid".
 He noticed that this acid was losing water when it was heated at high temperatures (300 °C) and that a crystalline mass when obtained after cooling.

 Unfortunately, Lourenço did not study much the structure of the material he obtained.

 Later Davidoff (1886), and then Voländer (1894) prepared this same material by using different methods.
-This early work was pursued in the 1930s by Wallace Hume Carothers (E.I. du Pont de Nemours and Co.), with a more systematic study of succinic acid based polyesters.
+This early work was pursued in the 1930s by Wallace Carothers (E.I. du Pont de Nemours and Co.), with a more systematic study of succinic acid based polyesters.
 In that time the purpose of such study was to find a synthetic alternative to natural silk fiber.

 Carothers, by eliminating water in a continuous distillation process, obtained polymers with molar masses significantly higher than what was previously synthesized.
 Nevertheless, the properties of the final products did not show the expected qualities.
 Thus Carothers put more attention on polyamides and invented with his colleague Julian Hill Nylon 6,6.

 Later Flory (1946) proposed an improved synthesis of aliphatic polyesters with diacid chloride.

 In the beginning of the 1990s, after being forgotten for more than 40 years, these polymers received a renewed interest due to the increasing demand on biodegradable and bio-based polymers.